taming-the-state-in-react/taming-the-state-in-react/manuscript/05-redux-advanced/03-redux-architecture.md

 # leanpub-end-insert
 ~~~~~~~~

 With this refactoring step in your mind, you can always lift your connections to the Redux store from your view layer depending on the needs of the components.
 Does the component need state from the Redux store?
 Does the component need to alter the state in the Redux store via dispatching an action?
 You are in full control of where you want to use connected components and where you want to keep your components as presenter components.
+You can find this part of the chapter in [the GitHub repository](https://github.com/rwieruch/taming-the-state-hn-app/tree/779d52fc85ecfbaf5a821cbbae384aac962e76a7).

-### Part 16: Interacting with an API
+### Part 14: Interacting with an API

 Implementing applications with sample data can be dull.
 It can be more exciting by interacting with a real API - the [Hacker News API](https://hn.algolia.com/api).
 Even though, as you have learned, you can have asynchronous actions without any asynchronous action library, this application will introduce Redux Saga as asynchrnours action library to deal with side-effects such as fetching data from a third-party library.